mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Pomri!"
 I said, quickly rising to my feet.
 But my muscles refused to work enough to muster a run, much less a sprint.
 The blue glow was blotted out by the amber lights, and I could see her in full light now, holdinig her spear defensively.
 A crew of five spotlights emerged from the source of the spotlights, holding their lights to her, and the minute they set foot on land, she sprung into action, taking out one of the slavers.
 But the other four quickly bound her with weighted nets and wrested away her spear with a rope anchor.
 "Pomri!"
 I called out to her, and immediately two of the amber lights turned my way, impaling the dark with their beams.
 Somehow, the distance between us had become immeasurable, as if some illusion had been cast onto by the intense beams of theiir lanterns.
 Without a pause, they ran after me but I just stood there, my mind faltering and petrified in their light.

-From behind me, another pair of feet pattered against the rock.
+From behind me, a voice called "Aye!" and a small army of feet pattered against the rock.
 I huddled in anticipation, but the steps passed by me and charged ahead toward the lights.
-Through the lantern lights, I saw hae silhouette, dressed in dark and tattered clothes, and a paddle in hae hand.
-Across the beach, thi scaled the darkness and took the two slavers by surprise.
+Through the lantern lights, I saw the silhouettes: a maman dressed in dark and tattered clothes, a paddle in hae hand.
+And two saffas further ahead, galloping their quickest to get Pomri.

+Across the beach, the maman scaled the darkness and took the two slavers by surprise.
 The struggle played out only a few paces before me.
 The sound of breaking glass rang out; one of the lanterns was extinguished.
 The other flailed about as if reaching to land a blow upon any sign of movement.
 Between the commotion of sound and the bright washed out patterns in my eyes, nothing was clear, but I knew that thi had given me the chance to flee to safety. _The cove_.
 With what little strength that remained in my limbs, I crawled back and waited just inside the mouth of the tunnel for some sign of friend or foe.

 The commotion outside came to a stop, and I saw the last light flicker and fade.
 From the eerie calm, a sound began.
 Some heavy object being scraped against the rock and then a splash, shallow but just enough.
 Then again.
-And then the sound of falling hard against the ground.
-In the air was the sweet smell of Anomin oil mingling with the saltwater droplets.
+The sweet smell of Anomin oil mingled with the salty mist in my nose.
 And I could have sworn that such a pleasant pair of odors came together to taste like metal at the back of my throat.
 I did not like it.

-Cautiously, I emerged from my hiding, tracing the edge of the beach toward the place where I last heard the sounds.
-Upon a flat rock jutting out from the shore, thi had flung haeself with hae back to the sky, breathinig heavily through hae teeth.
+Cautiously, I emerged from my hiding, tracing the edge of the beach toward where I thought the sounds had come from.
+The amber lights both near and far had vanished and I could barely see the ground at this time of day.
+I could hear the sounds of shifting pebbles at a distance, the saffas finding their way back.
+In front of me, upon a flat rock jutting out from the shore, the maman had flung haeself with hae back to the sky, breathing heavily through hae teeth.

-"Are-"
+I began, "Are-"

-Thi pulled the paddle from beside hae and raised it to my neck in the blink of an eye.
-Through the blue light, I could see hae eyes, narrowed and hyper alert.
+But thi pulled the paddle from beside hae and raised it to my neck in the blink of an eye.
+Through the blue light, I could see hae eyes, narrowed and hyper-aware.

-I trembled shortly in fear, "Are you alright?"
+I chill of trembles shook my body with fear.
+"Are you alright?"
 I asked.

 And with the same swift movement thi set the paddle down and sat back against the rock with hae lower body submerged in the little waves.
 I passed my hand over her and could see a makeshift bandage off damp kelp on hae abdomen, and the thick black of blood in a blue light.